Skip to main content Skip to footer

 </body>

-• Replace the report name “MyReport.rdlx” after “reportID:” with the name of the report you put in the “Reports” folder
+Replace the report name “Invoice.rdlx” after “reportID:” with the name of the report you put in the “Reports” folder.

-That’s it!
-You can go ahead and run the application now, and from here, you should be able to use the interface to load any reports you added to your project.
+That's it!
+You can go ahead and run the application now and you should see the report file you placed in your "Reports" folder render in the ASP.NET web report viewer.

 Additionally, if you’d like to load a particular report via code later, you can use the following code to do so: